 Many people will come to me for health and fitness information.
 Questions include what I eat, what I do to workout, what skin care products I use and the list goes on.
 As the majority of my blog is dedicated to health and fitness and what I do, I thought I would share what I use for non-toxic household cleaners as well as skin care and make-up recipes and products.
-Much of it you can get at the grocery store (with the exception of the make-up).
+Much of the ingredients you can get at the grocery store (with the exception of the make-up).
 I also love using essential oils for most of my recipes.
 If you are new to essential oils, check out The Ultimate Guide to Essential Oils.

 In this post: